 So research helps you think beyond the confines of your acquired/ experienced knowledge.
 It helps you picture better and craft with depth.

-🌟Here are few tips on how you can utilize research for crafting better poetry:
+🌟Here are a few tips on how you can utilize research for crafting better poetry:

-- Zero down on the subject/object of your poem and research on it to get more specifications on the character/behavior.
+- Zero down on the subject/object of your poem and research on it to get more specifications on the character/behaviour.

-- If your poetry is set to evoke a particular emotion research/look out if there are object/colours that symbolize it and try incorporating in your poem.
+- If your poetry is set to evoke a particular emotion research/look out if there are objects/colours that symbolize it and try incorporating them into your poem.

-- If your poetry is set in a particular place, research about the place to get fine imageries about the place.
+- If your poetry is set in a particular place, research the place to get fine images of the place.
 It helps bring the place alive even if you have never been to the place.

-- If you are writing an English poem about a Tamilian as a subject of your poem, research about the language (more specifically, the regional dialects) and try incorporating in the poem to give the magical touch of vernacular element.
+- If you are writing an English poem about a Tamilian as a subject of your poem, research the language (more specifically, the regional dialects) and try incorporating the poem to give the magical touch of the vernacular element.

 These are just a few tips but you can just go about researching anything and get your work better.
 Just remember not to get into the rabbit hole of simply reading one article after another.
 Have your intention set before getting into researching, take notes and get back at your poetry.